kimonekuppasamy/LibraryManagementSystem/README.md

 ## Misses
 - Testing each rule properly
 - Adding more exception handling
 - First time using Radzen, so some features may be missing or not fully utilized.
+Used AI for Syntax around DataGrids and general functionality
 - Code cleanup from the template when project was created